BRIXTOL/mcss/readme.md

 );
 ```

 Essentially, the selector tag we are using is just sugar.
-It hold not value outside of the development process.
-If we are obfuscating those generated selectors will output in a short-name variation, as an example, the above code would output something like this:
+It holds not value outside of the development process.
+If we are obfuscating then those generated selectors will output in a short-name variation, as an example, the above code would output something like this:

 ```js
 m(